cmillion3/Elder-Scrolls-Name-Generator/README.md

 # Elder-Scrolls-Name-Generator
-Bare Code for Python Program that generates a name based on the 8 playable races in Arena/Daggerfall
+Python Program that generates a name based on the 8 playable races in Arena/Daggerfall created with customtkinter GUI and random modules.

+The progam allows the user to choose 1 of 2 sexes, and 1 of 8 of the playable races in the Elder Scrolls series, and uses that input data to choose an appropriate name for their character.